dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 ![](../../assets/online-devops-dojo/welcome/paulo.png)

 **P**aulo is the **P**roduct Owner, he is a cat person and volunteers at a local animal rescue center.

 Paulo works with Brenda to define the vision of the product.
-He prioritizes the backlog with Santhosh the scrum master and the scrum team.
+He prioritizes the backlog with Santhosh the Scrum master and the Scrum team.

 Passionate and outcome-driven he is a product owner with twenty years experience in all aspects of product delivery.
 He has experience across multiple industries, in addition to entrepreneurial experience having run his own company in the past.

 Sometimes, Paulo feels that Brenda does not really know what she wants and that she changes her mind too quickly.
 "This is because of a rapidly changing environment", Brenda says before uttering the magic words that expose the Achilles heel of every product owner
 - [Principle 2 of the Agile Manifesto](https://www.agilealliance.org/agile101/12-principles-behind-the-agile-manifesto/) states:

 > Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.